Your first SCAYLE Add-On

 The manifest should be formatted in the System.register

 module format.
-With webpack, this can be configured by setting output.library.type
+With Webpack, this can be configured by setting output.library.type

 to be system